n0-ware/book-of-n0ware/knowledge-base/concepts/nosql.md

 ## SQL vs NoSQL

 ### Structure
-In a RDBMS (relational database management system), data is modeled in tables.
+In an RDBMS (relational database management system), data is modeled in tables.
 In *NoSQL*, data are likely stored as *objects* in a format such as `JSON`.
 A NoSQL database such as **MongoDB** will have collections, documents, and fields.

 In a situation where we want to store a database of *users* and *hobbies*,  the data will be stored differently depending on the type of database.